-STARS flew more than 1,400 missions in Alberta last year alone.
+STARS flew more than 880 missions in Saskatchewan last year alone.
 Every call involves patients in critical need of our vital service, facing emergencies where care and transport by STARS crews is their best chance at survival.
 But we can’t do it without you.

 At STARS we know that saving lives requires saving time.
 Our team of paramedics, nurses, transport physicians, pilots and helicopters begin providing critical care to our patients from the moment we land on scene until we arrive at hospital.

 STARS Lottery supporters like you ride along with us on every mission.